 To plan and administer an annual budget.

-A Fellowship Committee of six to eight voting members of this congregation shall oversee and coordinate Sunday morning and Wednesday evening refreshments, coordinate and oversee all congregation fellowship events, and maintain the church kitchen with supplies and all necessary dishware.

 A Property Committee of at least six voting members of this congregation including a representative from the Congregation Council shall be responsible for the proper maintenance and repair of church property and security, safety, and fire protection.
 The duties of this committee shall include the following: